 Question: How long does it take to set this up?

-- We can usually set the entire structure up within 7 to 10 business days, sometimes faster.
+- We can usually set the entire structure of a friendly lien up within 7 to 10 business days, sometimes faster.
 It all depends on government filing times.

 Question: Can I do this with both business and personal assets?

 - Yes, you can.
 We can structure it according to your existing business set up.
 We can have the ability to take trust deeds or UCC filings against all business assets in a way that makes sense and has a business purpose.

 Question: How do I release the liens if I no longer need them or want to sell the asset?